Lisa Rossbacher: Career

 Throughout her academic studies Rossbacher worked for various government and non-profit institutions.
-She performed research for NASA as an Astronaut Candidate, and provided services for National Public Radio, and the U.S. Geological Survey.
+She performed research for NASA as an astronaut candidate, and provided services for National Public Radio, and the U.S. Geological Survey.

-From 1984-1993 she held several posts at California State Polytechnic University, Pomona, including being the Associate Vice President for Academic Affairs.
-She then moved to Whittier College where she was Vice-President for Academic Affairs for 2 years.
-Rossbacher then returned to Dickinson College and was Dean of Faculty for 3 years.
-In 1998 she relocated to Southern Polytechnic State University and was their President for 16 years.
-In 2014 she moved to the Cal Poly Humboldt where she was President for 5 years until her retirement.
+From 1984 to 1993 she held several posts at California State Polytechnic University, Pomona, including being the associate vice president for academic affairs.
+She then moved to Whittier College, where she was vice-president for academic affairs for 2 years.
+Rossbacher then returned to Dickinson College and was dean of faculty for 3 years.
+In 1998 she relocated to Southern Polytechnic State University and was their president for 16 years.
+In 2014 she moved to the Cal Poly Humboldt, where she was president for 5 years until her retirement.

 President of Southern Polytechnic State University

-In 1998, the Board of Regents of the University System of Georgia appointed Rossbacher as the second president of Southern Polytechnic State University.
+In 1998, the board of regents of the University System of Georgia appointed Rossbacher as the second president of Southern Polytechnic State University.
 As president of SPSU, she was the chief officer and spokesperson of the second largest engineering technology university in the nation.
 SPSU was founded in 1948 as a two-year division of Georgia Tech, and was organized as an independent university in the early 1980s.

 Rossbacher focused on environmental sustainability by gearing the university's campus towards a greener environment.
-In 2007 she partnered the university with the American College and University presidents' Climate Commitment, sponsored by the Association for the Advancement of Sustainability in Higher Education.
-In 2008 the University broke ground on a new Engineering Technology Center; Rossbacher's commitment to sustainability influenced the construction plans, enabling the design to meet the certification requirements of the Leadership in Energy and Environmental Design Green Building Rating System.
+In 2007 she partnered the university with the American College and university presidents' Climate Commitment, sponsored by the Association for the Advancement of Sustainability in Higher Education.
+In 2008 the university broke ground on a new Engineering Technology Center; Rossbacher's commitment to sustainability influenced the construction plans, enabling the design to meet the certification requirements of the Leadership in Energy and Environmental Design Green Building Rating System.

 Rossbacher is also credited with increasing enrollment and retention by an average of 20% each, adding eight new degrees, and commissioning five new buildings on campus.